vatpac-technology/sops/docs/enroute/Melbourne Centre/BIK.md

 - Tracking via **RIVET**, assigned `A100`; or
 - Tracking via **ODALE**, assigned `A090`

-All other aircraft coming from BIK CTA must be **Heads-up** Coordinated to SY TCU prior to **20nm** from the boundary.
+All other aircraft coming from BIK/KAT CTA must be **Heads-up** Coordinated to SY TCU prior to **20nm** from the boundary.

 #### Departures
 Voiceless for all aircraft:

 - Assigned the lower of `F280` or the `RFL`; and
-- that enter BIK airspace via any of the *Green Shaded Corridors* below
+- that enter BIK/KAT airspace via any of the *Green Shaded Corridors* below

 <figure markdown>
 ![SY TCU Voiceless Coordination Corridors](../assets/sytcucoordgate.png){ width="700" }
   <figcaption>SY TCU Voiceless Coordination Corridors</figcaption>
 </figure>

-All other aircraft going to BIK CTA will be **Heads-up** Coordinated by SY TCU.
+All other aircraft going to BIK/KAT CTA will be **Heads-up** Coordinated by SY TCU.

 ### CB TCU
 #### Airspace